Sewer56/Reloaded.WPF/Docs/Controls-Utilities-AttachedProperties.md

 ```

 ### XAML Resource (XamlResource)
-The `XamlResource` inside `Reloaded.WPF.Utilities` is a brother of the `ResourceManipulator` class, allowing for easy acess of XAML Resources from code-behind.
+The `XamlResource` inside `Reloaded.WPF.Utilities` is a brother of the `ResourceManipulator` class, allowing for easy access of XAML Resources from code-behind.

 **Interface**
 Actual documentation omitted to keep example concise.